LET'S GET BACK TO WORK

 Sanitizing and Cleaning

 Providers should implement one hour of deep cleaning each day and frequently clean and wipe down common areas and frequently touched surfaces, making sure to use adequate ventilation.
 This could include opening windows during disinfecting.
 Toys and materials that cannot be cleaned should not be used.
 Once toys or materials are used by children, set them aside until they can be cleaned before re-use.
-Refer to pages 6-7 of this document for specific instructions.

 Social distancing, also referred to as physical distancing is important to limiting the spread of COVID-19.
 It is recommended that the same children be placed with each other each day, and with the same teacher each day.
 These groups should be kept together while doing activities indoors and outdoors each day.
 Providers should make every effort possible to keep children six feet apart during nap times, meal times and while seated in classrooms at desks and tables.